Guided Walking for Solos at Selworthy

-Group B: Holnicote and Selworthy Beacon
+A: Holnicote and Selworthy Beacon

 Harder Walk: We walk up through ancient woodland to Bossington Hill to join the alternative and more rugged coast path through three deep combes above the sea to North Hill.
 We then follow the South West Coast Path to Selworthy Beacon before descending via Selworthy village.
-10 miles (16km) with 1,300 feet (390m) of ascent.
+10 miles (16km) with 2,050 feet (620m) of ascent.

 C: Valley and Hills to Dunster Castle

 D: From Exford via the River Barle to Simonsbath

 Medium Walk: From Exford we walk over Room Hill to Withypool and into the Royal Forest on a high level route above the River Barle into Simonsbath.
-9 miles (14.5km) with 1,200 feet (360m) of ascent.
+9 miles (14.5km) with 1,350 feet (400m) of ascent.

-E: Along the Coast to Lynmouth
+E: Along the coast to Lynmouth

 Coastal paths with some of Britain’s highest sea cliffs and fantastic views over the Bristol Channel.
 A head for heights is needed on the descent to Lynmouth – though it can be avoided.

 Harder Walk: From Culbone Inn we descend to join the South West Coast Path, following this undulating path for most of the route before finishing in Lynmouth.
-11 miles (17.5km) with 1,200 feet (360m) of ascent and 2,200 feet (660m) of descent.
+11 miles (17.5km) with 2,850 feet (880m) of ascent and 4,150 feet (1,260m) of descent.

-2016 Walking Programmes
+2017 Walking Programmes

-Walks A-E: Fri 6 May
+Walks A-E: Fri 12 May

-4 night holidays: 3 days of walking
+4 night holidays: 3 days walking

-Walks C,D,E: Mon 9 May
+Walks C,D,E: Mon 15 May

-3 night holidays: 2 days of walking
+3 night holidays: 2 days walking

 Terrain and transport